influxdata/telegraf/plugins/inputs/prometheus/README.md

 * `prometheus.io/port` Used to override the port. (default 9102)

 Using the `monitor_kubernetes_pods_namespace` option allows you to limit which pods you are scraping.

+Using `monitor_kubernetes_pods_version = 2` allows more scalable scraping for pods which will scrape pods only in the node that telegraf is running.
+It will fetch the pod list locally from the node's kubelet.
+This will require running Telegraf as a daemonset in the cluster.

 #### Bearer Token